Vaccinations

 Insurance coverage of vaccinations

-Presently, Italy has two levels of healthcare insurance coverage: public and private care.
-The public option is called National Health Service (Servizio Sanitario Nazionale – SSN).
-It ensures that all citizens have universal access to healthcare services.
-Additionally, it also covers mandatory immunizations plus some of the optional ones.
+Italy has two levels of healthcare insurance coverage: public and private.
+The public option is called National Health Service (Servizio Sanitario Nazionale – SSN) and ensures that all citizens have universal access to healthcare services.
+It also covers mandatory immunizations, plus some of the optional ones.

-Instead, you will pay out of pocket or get private health insurance to cover it.
-Insurance providers include:
+You will either pay out of pocket or have to take out private health insurance to cover the costs.
+Reputable insurance providers for expats in Italy include:

 Vaccinations for children

-The ISS vaccination schedule is unquestionably the best reference point for understanding what vaccinations children will need and at what age they are required to get them.
+The ISS vaccination schedule is undoubtedly the best reference point for understanding what vaccinations children will need and at what age they are required to get them.

-First, you must register with the SSN and choose a family doctor or pediatrician before you can access vaccinations for your children.
+To get access to childhood vaccinations, you must register with the SSN and choose a family doctor or pediatrician.

-Generally, Italian families start vaccinating their little ones from three months old and continue throughout childhood.
-Therefore, children will receive mandatory shots against the most common diseases and parents can also request optional vaccinations.
-The mandatory and elective shots are free because the SSN covers both types.
+Italian families typically start vaccinating their kids from three months old and continue throughout childhood.
+While children must be vaccinated against the most common diseases, parents can also request optional vaccinations.
+Both types are covered by the SSN.

 Healthcare professional is administering a COVID vaccine to a child, who is held in their mother's arms.
 Their sister are sitting nearby in a stroller, holding a balloon animal and looking a bit bored.